liujingbreak/plink/main/packages/reactivizer/README.md

   rx.take(1)
 ).subscribe(result => console.log(result));
 ```
-So it means, "send a `greeting` message to service and subscribe to a response message `replyGreeting`"
+So it means, "send a `greeting` message to service and subscribe to a response message `replyGreeting`".
-It returns an Observable, you may turn it into any other form you like if you are proficient in RxJS, e.g. as Promise,
+And it returns an Observable, you may turn it into any other form you like if you are proficient in RxJS, e.g. as Promise,
 ```ts
 const result = await rx.firstValueFrom(i.ft.greeting('comrade').do(o.pt.replyGreeting));
 ```

+- `r('description...', ...)` is a "reactor"
+its job is _subscribing_ to _Observable_ stream of specified **message**, and play side effects or dispatch more output messages.
+You may consider it as equivalent to _method_ body in OOP, if _message_ is the method name.

 #### 1.2.2.
 Or you may turn a plain object into reactive reusable entity